Fruerdd/Thesis/Readme.md

-# Thesis1: Political Bias Detection for News Articles
+# Thesis: Political Bias Detection for News Articles

 This repository contains a thesis project for detecting political bias in news content.
 It includes training pipelines, dataset preparation utilities, evaluation scripts, inference utilities, PostgreSQL-backed storage, and a FastAPI backend for serving predictions.